Azure-Samples/healthcare-agent-orchestrator/docs/access_control.md

 - **ADDITIONAL_ALLOWED_TENANT_IDS**: A comma-separated list of tenant IDs to allow.
 - **ADDITIONAL_ALLOWED_USER_IDS**: A comma-separated list of user IDs to allow.

 If user is not authorized to access an agent, the agent will respond with `You are not authorized to access this agent.`.
+Check AppService log for the reason of denied access.

 > [!IMPORTANT]
 > The user who deploys Healthcare Agent Orchestrator and the tenant where it's deployed are always allowed.